 When a controller for an electric motor driven fire pump is arranged to automatically start and run the motor periodically at the discretion of the authority having jurisdiction, that duration shall be no less than 10 minutes and not more than 30 minutes conducted at least once per week.
-A means to disable the periodic weekly timer must be provided for FM Global installations that require a weekly test to be manually initiated and witnessed.
+A means to disable the periodic weekly timer must be provided for installations that require a weekly test to be manually initiated and witnessed.
 A solenoid valve drain on the pressure control line shall be the initiating means.
 In a non-pressure actuated controller, the periodic (weekly) test may be permitted to be initiated by means other than a solenoid valve.
 During periodic running, shutdown shall not occur if an actual call to start signal is received by the controller from the water pressure sensing line, manual start device, or a remote start device.

-4.4.9 Functional and performance requirements for power transfer switches

-A fire pump power transfer switch is an automatic power transfer switch device that is a critical component.
-This switch shall comply with either UL 1008 or CSA C22.2 No. 178 and the requirements of this standard and shall be located in one of the following two places: either in a separate compartment with a barrier within the controller enclosure, or in a separate enclosure attached to the controller.
+- 4.4.9 Functional and performance requirements for power transfer switches - 4.4.9.1 General the requirements of this standard and shall be located in one of the following two places: either in a separate compartment with a barrier within the controller enclosure, or in a separate enclosure attached to the controller.
 A power transfer switch that operates only in manual mode shall not be used to transfer power between the normal supply and the alternative supply to the fire pump controller.
 No provisions for remote device(s) shall be installed that will prevent automatic operation of the power transfer switch.